sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module04hashTables/10universalFamilyOfHashFunctions.md

 * But what if we have multiple hash functions and then we randomly choose a hash function?
 * Then the probability of any fixed pairs of keys to introduce collision is reduced.
 * Because a "bad input" for a particular hash function might not be bad for another randomly and secretly selected hash function.
-* And if we choose our hash function randomly and secretly, then the chances of creating collision for any fixed pairs of keys reduces.
+* And if we choose our hash function randomly and secretly, then the chances of creating collisions for any fixed pairs of keys are reduced.
-* The idea of having multiple hash functions and selecting a random hash function is to proactively reduce the collision probability for any fixed pairs of keys.
+* The idea of having multiple hash functions and selecting a random hash function is to proactively reduce the collision probability for any fixed pair of keys.

 ### Technical Definition